The Informed Investor

 Avoid Conflicts with a Fiduciary

 Fortunately, there is a way to avoid potential product recommendations veiled as advice.
-There are advisors out there who legally must provide you with advice that’s in your best interests (not theirs).
+There are financial advisors out there who legally must provide you with advice that’s in your best interests (not theirs).

 These advisors are called fiduciaries.
 “Fiduciary” is a legal term for one party obligated to act in the best interests of another.
 Think of hiring an attorney.
 They are required to do what’s best for you.
 They cannot work against you.
 Or another example is a parent; parents have a fiduciary duty to put their children’s interests first.